Cat curfew to start 30 September 2023

 Council adopted the revised cat curfew - formally known as a cat confinement order - at its March Council meeting.
 The curfew requires all cats within the municipality to be confined at all times to the owner's premises unless the cat is appropriately restrained.

-Under the curfew the Council can seize cats found at large in any public area or outside their owner's property between 8pm and 6am.
-Owners have eight days to reclaim their cats.
+Under the curfew, Council officers can seize cats found-at-large in any public area or outside their owner's property at any time, with owners having eight days to reclaim their cats.

-Under the Domestic Animal Act, cats at large can cost their owners a fee of 1 penalty unit for a first offence and 3 penalty units for further infringements.
+Under the Domestic Animal Act, cats-at-large can cost their owners a fee of 1 penalty unit for a first offence and 3 penalty units for further infringements.